 If you were pulled over for driving over the limit, you probably received a citation for a speeding violation.
-What’s the difference between a citation vs. ticket?
+What’s a citation vs. ticket?
 In most cases, they’re the same.
 A ticket or a citation are documents explaining that you’re accused of committing a traffic offense, like speeding.

 If you’re wondering how much it’s going to cost you and what happens next, here’s everything you need to know about speeding tickets, how they can affect your insurance rates and what you can do about it.